Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ### Replit

+**NO LONGER SUPPORTED.
+REASONS: [#138](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2/discussions/138)**

+*Replit repo is no longer updated and supported because this GH repo was banned by Replit.
+I was able to update it occasionally until 1.8.1 but now they've changed things completely.
+It is provided as is from now on.*

 Official Repl with description and added keep-alive functionality: https://replit.com/@rdavydov/Twitch-Channel-Points-Miner-v2

 #### Tricks to run 24/7 on Replit for free